Various

 Availability of stones within a reasonable distance from the cities is becoming

 scare.
-As a result
+As

 2.